pocomane/brewed-in-the-apocalypse/bita.md

 "Robotics enthusiast" and "Drives anything with an engine".
 ```

-Each player freely select the traits of eir character, but we suggest to
+Each protagonist freely select the traits of eir character, but we suggest to
 discuss with all the others to make them not too much generic or specific.
 Moreover consider that strong stress in a single trait does not means that it
 will give you a strong bonus, just, maybe, that it will be used in a lot of